 How to tame a corn snake.

 One might not always know where to start when it comes to taming their pet.
 Here are some things to think about when welcoming them into your home.
+Do corn snakes bite when they are tame?
+No, they won’t bite when they are tame.

 A controlled environment